abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 ![False in the BHK interpretation](../05_logic/bhk_false_function_2.svg)

-**Task:** Look up the definition of function and verify that there cannot exist a function from any set *to the empty set*
+**Task 3:** Look up the definition of function and verify that there cannot exist a function from any set *to the empty set*

-**Task** Look up the definition of function and verify that there does exist a function *from the empty set* to itself (in fact there exist a function from the empty set to any other set.
+**Task 4** Look up the definition of function and verify that there does exist a function *from the empty set* to itself (in fact there exist a function from the empty set to any other set.

 The law of excluded middle
 ---